How to Choose a Bracelet

 The form and shape in which bracelets come has depended largely on cultural and ethnic preferences throughout history.
 For example, in Chinese culture, intricate cuffs and bangles carved from jade have been popular for at least four thousand years.
 Golden bracelets with a coral charm in the form of a fist, were worn in Latin American countries to protect against the evil eye.

 In the U.S., the elaborate and unique ornate designs of the late 18th, and beginning of 19th century, gave way to mass production of Art Deco period design, which in turn, led to many people seeking reputable antique dealers in hope of finding rare and beautiful jewelry pieces.

+4. Bracelet AestheticsA bracelet's aesthetics, or in other words "workmanship", is certainly one of the most determining factors when buying any type of jewelry, including a bracelet.
+As a rule of thumb, vintage or antique items feature exceptional to very good quality and an unparalleled attention to detail which is missing in many of the mass-manufactured items available in retail today.
+Painstaking craftsmanship and intricately designed work mean that each piece of jewelry is a unique object of art, unlike the dime-a-dozen designs that crowd the market.
 A beautifully crafted vintage or antique piece is truly a prized possession, that you could someday pass along to your daughter, and in addition to holding great sentimental value, the aesthetics, quality, and durability of the antique item is of great value.
 Though some minor repairs might be necessary somewhere along the line, the precious metals and gemstones that form a fine piece of jewelry can last a few lifetimes.